How Does Purchasing a Domain Name Work: A Guide

 Connecting your Domain Name

 Connecting your domain name with your website is usually a two-part process that involves some work with both your domain name provider and your web hosting provider.
+Before connecting, check if your domain is currently a parked domain or already linked to your own website, as this can affect the steps you need to take.

 Depending on the providers you’ve chosen to use, the process can vary slightly.